-By painstakingly comparing data from the AVMA and the United States Department of Agriculture, we were able to pinpoint the hot spots in each state where few – if any – food animal veterinarians reside or have a practice located.
+By painstakingly comparing data from the AVMA and the United States Department of Agriculture, AVMA was able to pinpoint hot spots in each state where few – if any – food animal veterinarians reside or have a practice located.
 The maps also identify counties where veterinarians may be located but where their numbers may be insufficient to support the concentration of food animals located in that area.

 Food animal concentration per food animal veterinarian data is displayed on individual state maps along with a national map.
-Looking at the national map, red flags show a disturbing reality in many locations, particularly through the central region of the country.
-Those flags indicate that there are more than 25,000 food animals in those areas but zero veterinarians with a listed address there.
+Looking at the national map at the bottom of this page, red flags show a disturbing reality in many locations, particularly through the central region of the country because red flags indicate that there are more than 25,000 food animals in those areas but zero veterinarians with a listed address there.
 Counties colored red have food animal veterinarians, but may not have enough to provide services to all the animals.

-This could pose significant issues for both food animal producers and practitioners.
-While our nation's food supply is one of the safest in the world, it is at risk because fewer veterinary school graduates are pursuing a career in food-animal veterinary medicine, and many aging practitioners are finding it difficult to hire help or sell their practice.
+The maldistribution could pose significant issues for both food animal producers and practitioners.
+While our nation's food supply is one of the safest in the world, it is at risk because fewer new graduates pursue a career in food-animal veterinary medicine, and many established practitioners are finding it difficult to hire help or sell their practice.
 Today, only about 17 percent of veterinarians work in food animal medicine, while more than 70 percent of veterinarians work with companion animals.

-This first-of-its-kind report should prove to be a valuable resource for you – legislators, educators and veterinarians – as you explore the many challenges facing one of the nation's most critical issues – keeping our food animals and food supply healthy and safe.
+This first-of-its-kind report is a valuable resource for you as you explore the many challenges facing one of the nation's most critical issues – keeping our food animals and food supply healthy and safe.

 Need to know which veterinarians and animals are included?

 Check out Food Supply Veterinary Medicine – Data sources and terminology to learn more.

 Want to learn more about FSVM in your state?